Best GCSE Revision Apps for 2026: Honest Reviews & Comparison

 Cons:

-- Limited progress tracking; you’re responsible for managing your own revision plan
+- You’re managing your own revision plan entirely

 4. Quizlet

-Subjects: Any subject — content is user-generated, so coverage depends on what others have created.
+Subjects: Anything — it’s all user-generated, so coverage depends on what people have made.

 Pricing: Free basic plan.
-Quizlet Plus (around $3/month) removes ads and adds advanced study features.
+Quizlet Plus (around £3/month) removes ads and adds features.

 Pros:

-- Massive library of existing flashcard sets for almost every GCSE topic
+- Massive existing library for almost any GCSE topic

-- Easy to create your own cards, which is itself an effective study technique
+- Making your own cards is itself a good study technique

 Cons:

-- Not aligned to specific UK exam board specifications
+- Not aligned to specific UK exam boards

-- Limited adaptive scheduling; you choose what to study and when
+- You choose what to study and when — no adaptive scheduling

 5. GCSEPod

-Best for: Students whose school subscribes and who learn well from short, focused videos.
+Best for: Students whose school provides it and who learn well from short videos.

-Subjects: Over 25 GCSE subjects, aligned to major UK exam boards.
+Subjects: Over 25 GCSEs, aligned to major UK exam boards.

 Pros:

-- Includes check questions after each pod for basic recall practice
+- Check questions after each pod for basic recall

 Cons: